johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Suspect bad input or output cards on PLC.
             > It never hurts to turn power off and back on again if any kind of control issue is suspected and exercise all overloads while the machine is off as well.

-    7. Fried components:
+        2. Fried components:

-        1. Ask what devices are being energized at the moment your
-            > components are being fried?
-Ladder logic and electrical
+            > Ask what devices are being energized at the moment your components are being fried?
-            > schematics should be consulted.
+            > Ladder logic and electrical schematics should be consulted.

-        2. Disconnect all those devices.
+            > Disconnect all those devices.

-        3. Next disconnect the components which are getting cooked and
-            > replace with dummy loads on each wire coming in.
+            > Next disconnect the components which are getting cooked and replace with dummy loads on each wire coming in.
-            > Appropriately sized light bulbs and fuses are perfect for
+            > Appropriately sized light bulbs and fuses are perfect for this.
-            > this.

-        4. Finally, energize the devices one at a time until fuses
+            > Finally, energize the devices one at a time until fuses start blowing.
-            > start blowing.
-The blown fuses will lead you to the
+            > The blown fuses will lead you to the shorting component.
-            > shorting component.

-    8. Shorted Motors
+        3. Shorted Motors:

-        1. Short circuits in DC Motors: Index motor and check all
+            1. Short circuits in DC Motors:
-            > windings for resistance.
-Then check between field windings
+                > Index motor and check all windings for resistance.
-            > and armature windings and then both of those to
-            > thermocouple and ground.
+                > Then check between field windings and armature windings and then both of those to thermocouple and ground.

-        2. Short circuits in AC motors: Check for single phasing
+            2. Short circuits in AC motors:
-            > (voltage at T1, T2, and T3).
-Check for equal resistance
-            > between all three windings.
-Keep in mind that winding
+                > Check for single phasing (voltage at T1, T2, and T3).
+Check for equal resistance between all three windings.
-            > resistance must be checked right at the motor with all
-            > other wires completely disconnected.
-If the brake is
+                > Keep in mind that winding resistance must be checked right at the motor with all other wires completely disconnected.
-            > included in the measurement then resistance will not
-            > appear to be the same on all the windings.
-The same holds
+                > If the brake is included in the measurement then resistance will not appear to be the same on all the windings.
-            > true when checking amperage.
-If the brake is active and
+                > The same holds true when checking amperage.
-            > the wire being measured goes down stream to the break as
-            > well as to the winding then it will appear as if amperage
-            > measurements on that winding are greater than on the other
+                > If the brake is active and the wire being measured goes down stream to the break as well as to the winding then it will appear as if amperage measurements on that winding are greater than on the other two.

-            > two.
+# document complete to this point.
+More work tomorrow

-    9. When machines move erratically, move uncommanded, stop
-        > uncommanded, won’t move, or move at a speed unexpected:
+        4. When machines move erratically, move uncommanded, stop uncommanded, won’t move, or move at a speed unexpected:

         1. Ensure that all the controls are set correctly.